ArceLopera/ArceLopera.github.io/_pages/Biometric.md

 ---

-Traffic accidents are the second cause of violent death in Colombia.
-One of the most prominent factors affecting driver behavior is stress.
-This project aims to develop a biometric interface using sensors built on open source hardware.
+This project aims to develop wearable and biometric interfaces using sensors and actuators built on open source hardware.
-The interface will be able to collect and analyze the data from the driver, and recognize the driver’s emotional state.
-Identifying different emotional states will allow real-time feedback to the driver, so he can take corrective actions on time, and avoid behaviors leading to a driving accident.
+The interfaces will be able to collect and analyze data from the user interaction, and recognize user behavior, cognitive load or mental state.
+Identifying different user states will allow real-time feedback to the driver, so he can take corrective actions on time, and avoid behaviors leading to dangerous situations, such as driving accidents.

 ### Publications